NoorChasib/GPTChat/README.md

 ## About
-GPTChat is an AI chat app that utilizes the ChatGPT API.
+GPTChat is an AI chat app that utilizes ChatGPT.

 Built using React, SCSS, Redux Toolkit, ChatEngine, Node.js, Express.js and OpenAI API.